ahrs99/Dart-Penalty-Game/README.md

 # Dart-Penalty-Game
-A simple in commandline game puerly in dart.
+A simple command line game puerly in dart.